dyzhuu/personal-companion-bot-workshop/README.md

 ### Step 3.2: OpenAi Api key

 The OpenAI API key is crucial to infuse your Discord bot with AI capabilities provided by OpenAI.

-Here's how to obtain and set up your API key:
+To obtain and set up your OpenAI API key:

-Obtain your OpenAi Api key:

 - Go to [OpenAI Platform](https://platform.openai.com/signup/)
 - Sign up or log into your account